verrazzano/docs/content/en/docs/setup/install/customizing/dns.md

 customer1.app.10.0.0.1.nip.io
 ```

-To configure Verrazzano to use one of these services, simply set the
+To configure Verrazzano to use one of these services, set the
 [`spec.wildcard.domain`](/docs/reference/api/verrazzano/verrazzano#dns-wildcard)
 field in the Verrazzano custom resource to either `nip.io` or `sslip.io`.
 The default is `nip.io`.